The Luchazi Customary Code of Conduct: A Guide to Etiquette and Respect

 Public displays of affection, like hugging or kissing, are forbidden in Luchazi society.
 We value personal space and avoid over-familiarity.
 However, grandparents may kiss the palms of their grandchildren as a sacred sign of blessing.

-• Swimming: Grown sons do not swim with mothers or sisters; daughters do not swim with fathers or brothers.
+- Cizila ku tana hamo na vampuevo cipue na vamala (It is forbidden to bath or swim with the opposite gender) Grown sons do not bath or swim with mothers or sisters; daughters do not bath or swim with fathers or brothers.

 Moderation is key.
 Overindulgence in food or drink is frowned upon.
+Only adult men and women are allowed to drink and smoke.
 Interestingly, women who have reached menopause gain new social privileges, such as sharing drinks at the Ndzango or dancing near the Makisi (masked dancers).

 The Likisi represent powerful spirits.
 It is strictly taboo for women or uninitiated men to touch or hug a masked dancer.
 Any disrespect toward a Likisi is considered a grave insult to the culture.